 Some you may know.
 Others you may not.
 But each absolutely is worth your time.

 Paramount+ itself is the new home for some of your favorite content from the ViacomCBS family.
 That includes CBS proper, of course, as well as Paramount shows and films, the MTV family, the entire Star Trek universe, Nickelodeon, and a lot more.
-Paramount+ costs $9.99 a month at launch (current CBS All Access customers will have access with their current pricing schemes), with a $4.99-a-month plan coming in July 2021.
+Paramount+ costs $9.99 a month at launch (current CBS All Access customers will have access with their current pricing schemes), with a $4.99-a-month plan available as of June 7, 2021.
 But it won't have access to the live stream of local CBS affiliates.
 (You should, however, still be able to get to that CBS live stream if you log in to Paramount+ with a cable subscription.)

 There also is a Paramount+ free trial that you definitely should take advantage of.